 As we mentioned earlier, online poker sites offer all sorts of bonuses and promotions that can help you boost your bankroll.
 From deposit matches to reload bonuses, there are plenty of ways to get free cash to play with.
 So, make sure to take advantage of these offers whenever possible.

-What if we told you that you could also win real money prizes without risking any of your own bankroll?
+What if we told you that you could also win real money prizes without risking your own bankroll?

 Another tip is to look for games with high pots and low buy-ins.
 These are often referred to as "soft games" and offer an excellent opportunity to increase your bankroll.
 The key is to find games where you have a good chance of winning, it might take a bit of homework, but it could add some serious cash to your poker bankroll.